 When you and your puppy are on good terms, you should put a blanket with the puppy’s scent in the room with the cat.
 This allows them to get used to the scent and make the transition to living together easier.
 Once the two animals get comfortable in their rooms, switch their places.
 Do this a few times before introducing them to one another officially.

 It’s important to give equal time to each animal so that neither feels neglected.
-Also, be sure to give your cat a space to get away from the puppy if necessary (since cats need alone time).
+Your cat should have all the basic pet supplies (litter box, food, water, etc.).

 If You Have Dogs